Why Your Toilet Tank is not Filling up and How to Fix it

 - Remove the toilet tank lid and place it away in a safe place.

-- Check if you have float ball or a float cup.
+- Check if you have a float ball or a float cup.

 - If you have a float ball, check where the float arm connects to the fill valve for a screw.
-Using a screwdriver, turn this screw clockwise to raise the level of water in the toilet tank.
+Using a screwdriver, turn this screw clockwise to raise the water level in the toilet tank.

 - With a float cup, look for a long plastic screw connected to and alongside the float.
 Use a screwdriver to turn it clockwise to raise the water level in the toilet tank.

 - During the adjustments, do not turn the screws too much at once.
-Keep turning, opening and closing the water supply until the level of water is about ½ below the overflow tube.
+Keep turning, opening, and closing the water supply until the water level is about ½ below the overflow tube.

 - Put the toilet tank lid back on